kodo-pp/klosy-reloaded/CODING_STYLE.md

 - Keep in mind that most of this code runs in kernel mode, so be triple-careful when dealing with things like arrays and pointers

+- C++ sources are built with -fno-exceptions flag, so you can't use exceptions (but if stack unwinding and similar stuff will be implemented, usage of exceptions will be permitted).